-The annually averaged global mean surface precipitation in SP-CAM increases by 7.8% from 2.84 mm day-1 to 3.07 mm day-1 due to the +2K SST increase.
+to 3.07 mm day-1 due to the +2 K SST increase.
 This global increase is reflected in the entire annual cycle and is highly correlated with the control mean precipitation.
-The 30S - 30N mean fractional increase is also 7.8% with increases of 15-20% in ITCZ regions, corresponding to a "focusing" of the rainfall belts.
+The 30S-30N mean fractional increase is also 7.8% with increases of 15-20% in ITCZ regions, corresponding to a focusing of the rainfall belts.
 This contrasts with NICAM, where the rainfall diminishes by over 25% at the center of the ITCZ.
-In the tropics there are substantial regional variations in precipitation change, especially in the Indian Ocean and decreases in precipitation over land between 10S and 30S closely related to net increased subsidence there.
+In the tropics there are substantial regional variations in precipitation change, especially in the Indian Ocean.
+Decreases in precipitation over land between 10S and 30S are closely related to net increased subsidence there.
 Surface precipitation also increases substantially in the high-latitude storm tracks over the oceans.

-Discussion and Conclusions
+4. Discussion and Conclusions

-We have presented the first climate sensitivity tests using superparameterization embedded within a conventional GCM.
-The overall climate sensitivity of SP-CAM for the Cess-type perturbation is relatively weak compared to other GCMs, but fairly similar to the climate sensitivity derived from a limited duration aqua-planet simulations of the NICAM global CRM.
+[20] We have presented the first climate sensitivity tests using superparameterization embedded within a conventional GCM.
+The overall climate sensitivity of SP-CAM for the Cess-type perturbation is relatively weak compared to other GCMs, but fairly similar to the climate sensitivity derived from limited duration aqua-planet simulations of the NICAM global CRM.

-This weak sensitivity of SP-CAM is associated with negative net cloud forcing changes in both the tropics and the extra-tropics.
-In the tropics this is primarily due to increases in low cloud fraction and condensate in regions of significant mean mid-tropospheric subsidence.
-In the extra-tropics this is caused by a general increase in cloud fraction in a broad range of heights, and a strong increase of cloud liquid water path in the lower troposphere.
+[21] This weak sensitivity of SP-CAM is associated with negative net cloud forcing changes in both the tropics and the extra-tropics.
+In the tropics these are primarily due to increases in low cloud fraction and condensate in regions of significant mean mid-tropospheric subsidence.
+In the extratropics these are caused by a general increase in cloud fraction in a broad range of heights, and a strong increase of cloud liquid water path in the lower troposphere.

-SP-CAM's major advantage over conventional GCMs is the ability to resolve cloud motions at a much finer scale, allowing deep convective processes and cloud fraction to be represented more naturally than standard GCM parameterizations allow.
+[22] SP-CAM's major advantage over conventional GCMs is the ability to resolve cloud motions at a much finer scale, allowing deep convective processes and cloud fraction to be represented more naturally than standard GCM parameterizations allow.
 In addition to the advantages over CAM documented in K05, comparisons with other US GCMs have shown that the SP-CAM has more realistic cloud properties.
-Comparisons using an ISCCP-simulator show more realistic fractional cloudiness at most heights and optical thicknesses than the GCMs compared in Wyant et al. (2005).
-SP-CAM reduces some of the common shortcomings of GCM clouds such as under-prediction of middle-level clouds and thin clouds, though they are still present.
+Comparisons using an ISCCP-simulator show more realistic fractional cloudiness at most heights and optical thicknesses than the GCMs compared by Wyant et al. [2006].
+SP-CAM reduces some of the common shortcomings of GCM clouds such as under-prediction of middle-level cloud fraction and thin cloud fraction, though they are still present.
 These weaknesses are probably related to the coarseness of vertical resolution common to all these models.
 Also the SP-CAM generally under-predicts cloud fraction in subtropical stratocumulus regions (K05).

-Bony and DuFresne (2005) point out that the high degree of dependence of simulated climate feedback on low cloud response is a common feature of climate models, and conventional models diverge greatly in their low cloud responses.
+[23] Bony and DuFresne [2005] point out that the high degree of dependence of simulated climate feedback on low cloud response is a common feature of climate models, and conventional models diverge greatly in their low cloud responses.
 Clearly the representation of ubiquitous low clouds and small scale convection is still a weak point with current vertical resolution of SP-CAM, and low clouds produce a dominant part of the net global cloud forcing change predicted by the model.
 Thus the overall climate sensitivities produced by the model must be regarded with caution.
-A next step with SP-CAM is to couple it to a slab-ocean model so that cloud responses in more realistic climate change scenarios can be evaluated.
+A next step with SP-CAM is to couple it to a slabocean model so that cloud responses in more realistic climate change scenarios can be evaluated.